johannschopplich/apiful/docs/guide/custom-extensions.md

 # Custom Extensions

-Each client can have more than one extension.
-This means that you can chain `with` methods to add multiple extensions to your client.
+APIful's true power lies in its extensibility.
+You can chain multiple extensions using the `with` method to build exactly the API client you need.

 ## Extension Types

-Before writing your first extension, you need to understand the different types of extensions that you can create.
+Before creating your first extension, it is important to understand the two types of extensions available.

 APIful provides two types of extensions:

-- **Handler Extension**: This type of extension adds the callable signature to a client instance.
-This should be the first extension you extend your client with.
-It is recommended not to use more than one handler extension.
+- **Handler Extension**: Adds the callable signature to a client instance (e.g., `client('/path')`).
+This provides the core HTTP functionality.
-- **Methods Extension**: This type of extension adds methods to the client instance.
-You can chain multiple method extensions to add as much functionality as you need.
+- **Methods Extension**: Adds methods to the client instance (e.g., `client.login()`, `client.cache.get()`).
+You can chain multiple method extensions.

 Both extension types are created using a builder function that receives the client instance and returns the extension function (handler) or object (methods).

+> [!IMPORTANT]
+> Use `satisfies HandlerExtensionBuilder` or `satisfies MethodsExtensionBuilder` instead of declaring extension variables directly with these types.
+This preserves better type inference.

-> [!TIP]
+> [!WARNING]
-> Make sure that the extension builder satisfies either `HandlerExtensionBuilder` or `MethodsExtensionBuilder`.
-Do no declare extension variables directly to one of the types.
+> Only use one handler extension per client.
+Multiple handler extensions will override each other, with the last one taking precedence.

 ## Handler Extension

-Handler extensions are the foundation of any [`ApiClient`](/reference/api-client), as they provide the call signature.
-Although you can add multiple handler extensions, only one is required and it is recommended to have only one.
+Handler extensions form the foundation of any [`ApiClient`](/reference/api-client) by providing the callable interface.
+While you can technically add multiple handler extensions, you should use only one per client.

-[ofetch](https://github.com/unjs/ofetch) is a fetch wrapper suits well as a handler extension.
-Actually, the [`ofetchBuilder`](/extensions/ofetch) included by APIful just creates an ofetch instance with the default options of the client.
-It is a good example for the most basic handler extension:
+[ofetch](https://github.com/unjs/ofetch) works perfectly as a handler extension.
+The built-in [`ofetchBuilder`](/extensions/ofetch) is essentially just an ofetch instance configured with your client's default options:

 ```ts
 import type { HandlerExtensionBuilder } from 'apiful'